photo: ArtisTree

 BIOGRAPHY

 The Berlin-based Japanese scenographer and Multimedia artist Yoko Seyama specializes in spatial time-based art.
-Her background is in architecture and performing arts.
+Her background is in architecture and dance.
 Her works combine digital elements with natural materials and transform them into mutating spaces in Public Spaces, Theatres, Museums, and Galleries.

 She holds an MA in ArtScience from the Royal Academy of Art in The Hague and a BA in Architecture from Musashino Art University, Tokyo.
-She has received a grant from Pola Art Foundation (JP) and a nomination for the 22nd Hong Kong Dance Awards Shortlist Outstanding Set Design.
+She has received a grant from the Pola Art Foundation (JP), a Lighting Design Award in Concert Lighting Installation, and a nomination for the 22nd Hong Kong Dance Awards Shortlist Outstanding Set Design.

 CV DOWNLOAD